jaheyns/CfdOF/ROADMAP.md

 ## Roadmap

-The following features are being considered for addition to the Workbench.
-There are also a number of extensions to existing features which will be considered, such as inclusion of compressible variants of the standard turbulence modes to ensure the correct formulations are used with the selected solver.

-This document is primarily for documenting new features by the developers but is published for the information of users.
+The following are items for discussion or items for which existing merges / PR's have been done.

 ## New features
-### Turbulence models
+### Turbulence models / boundary conditions / physics (solvers)
-* k-epsilon
+* k-epsilon - DONE
-* Spalart Allmaras
+* Spalart Allmaras - DONE
-* Langtry's transition models for k-omega
+* Langtry's transition models for k-omega - DONE
+* cyclic boundary conditions

 ### Mesh
-* checkMesh capabilities
+* checkMesh capabilities - DONE
-* Convert tetra mesh to polyhedra mesh using poluDualMesh
+* Convert tetra mesh to polyhedra mesh using polyDualMesh - DONE
+* ability to import meshes from other formats?
+(CGNS, .msh (fluent), others?)
+[DISCUSS]

+### Cases
+* ability to import / export existing OF cases / results [DISCUSS]

 ### Internal
-* Update src to use Python module hierarchy
+* Update src to use Python module hierarchy instead of flat package, will make reading / maintaining the code much easier
-* Improve edge detection for meshing
+* Improve edge detection for meshing?
-* Export OF case / results
-* Move parallel run option to GUI for ease of use
+* Move parallel run option to GUI for ease of use [DISCUSS]
 * Implement -parallel meshing for snappyHexMesh (and others if supported)